eclipse-glsp/glsp-website-source/content/contact/contactoptions/spektrum.md

   url = "https://spectrum.chat/glsp/"
 +++

-Get in contact with the team, ask questions and browse the support archive using our [Spektrum Chat](https://spectrum.chat/glsp/)
+Get in contact with the team, ask questions and browse the support archive using our [Spectrum Chat](https://spectrum.chat/glsp/)